red-eagle/google-play-scraper/README.md

 ### getCommentCount

-Retrieves commnet count for application on selected language
+Retrieves comment count for application on selected language

 #### Parameters